JIANGNOE/Analysis-of-NRLW-Game-Style-Evolution-2rd-group/README.md

 This study is focused only on information available before the set starts.
 This prevents data leakage and makes the model realistic for coaches.
 The model helps provide context-adjusted probabilities, a fairer way to measure performance that tells us if a team is achieving results above or below expectation for their specific starting position, helping answer practical questions such as:

-- “Given we started this set in our own half, did we perform above or below expectation?”
+- Given we started this set in our own half, did we perform above or below expectation?
-- “Is our improvement over seasons genuine, or just driven by better field position?”
+- Is our improvement over seasons genuine, or just driven by better field position?
-- “Are some teams consistently outperforming others in similar contexts?”
+- Are some teams consistently outperforming others in similar contexts?

 Understanding this relationship is important because the NRLW has undergone rapid expansion since 2018.
 Traditional raw metrics (like average metres per game) fail to account for differences in possession context, making fair comparisons difficult.
 Our approach resolves this by producing context-adjusted probabilities, enabling clearer performance benchmarking across different eras.